watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications.md

    content-web/
    ```

-4. Set your username and email which are used for git commits.
+4. Set your username and email, which git uses for commits.

    ```bash
    git config --global user.email "you@example.com"